ViperImaging/PublicGuides/quick_start_guide/README.md

 4. Select the *Register Online* button.
 ![Example image: click register online](./img/fig-6_register_online.jpg)

-5. Paste the registration key into the *Enter New Registration Key* field and click Okay.
+5. Paste the registration key privided by ViperImaing into the *Enter New Registration Key* field and click *Okay*.
 ![Example image: click okay](./img/fig-7_online_okay_btn.jpg)

 6. Restart the software to update the software version for newly licensed features.